Get 80% off your plan for your first 6 months.*

 Key takeaways

-• Obtain a completed starter checklist from any new employee who cannot provide a P45 from their previous job, as this is legally mandatory for payroll setup and tax code determination.
+• Collect a completed starter checklist from any new employee who cannot provide a valid P45 before their first payday, as you cannot set up payroll without it.

-• Ensure your employee selects the correct statement (A, B, or C) on the starter checklist based on their employment situation, as this directly determines their tax code and prevents incorrect tax deductions.
+• Ensure your new employee selects the correct statement (A, B, or C) on the checklist, as the wrong choice leads to an incorrect tax code and could result in them paying too much or too little tax.

-• Retain completed starter checklists for at least three years from the end of the relevant tax year as part of your mandatory payroll record-keeping requirements.
+• Keep completed starter checklists on file for at least three years from the end of the relevant tax year, or HMRC may charge a penalty of up to £3,000.

 What is a starter checklist?

-A starter checklist is a form from HM Revenue and Customs (HMRC) that new employees complete when they do not have a P45 from their previous job.
-It replaced the P46 form in 2013.
+A starter checklist is an HM Revenue and Customs (HMRC) form that new employees complete when they don't have a P45 from their previous job.
+It replaced the P46 form in 2013 and helps you set up payroll correctly from day one.

 The starter checklist gives you: